joelgoh15/joelgoh15/README.md

  </h1>

 <p>
   I'm Joel Goh Chong Hui.
 I would like to welcome you to my GitHub profile.
-Do visit my portfolio website at via the web link on the left.
+Do visit my portfolio website via the web link on the left.
 </p>